Looking for advice on the best way to attract and recruit the UK’s top engineering talent? Recruiting engineers in

 If you are looking to reduce mental health discrimination in workplace environments then it could be worth performing a risk assessment to find areas that you can work on.
 Here are some mental health discrimination examples to be aware of:

-If you want more tips and advice on how to create an inclusive working environment and eliminate mental health discrimination then join our latest webinar to find out more.
+If you want more tips and advice on how to create an inclusive working environment and eliminate mental health discrimination then head over to our YouTube channel to find out more.